svenwal/kong-acl-manager/README.md

 # Kong Notifier for developers

 ## About
-This web user interface has been built to provide some more visualization into the world of ACL groups.
-I serves the following use cases
+This web user interface has been built to provide some more visualization into the world of Kong ACL groups.
+It serves the following use cases:

 1. Getting an overview on which ACL groups have been configured to all the consumers
 2. Which consumers are attached to which ACL group